moh-skec/QT-Cinema-2D/README.md

-We designed a graphic interface for cinema management questions in this program.
+I designed a graphic interface for cinema management in this program.

 Also, the following features have been added to this program: